RyanC-95/ShopChest-Reborn/README.md

 ## New Features:

 - **/shop find <item<item>>** will bring up a GUI with all shops in a configured radius (100 blocks) that are selling or buying that item.
-Click the shop to teleport to that shop
+Click the shop to teleport to that shop.
+Multi-word queries work: /shop find `oak planks` joins to `oak_planks`

 <img width="196" height="192" alt="Buy" src="https://github.com/user-attachments/assets/b73d9a03-a8ab-499f-9e75-79d7ebd5edea" />